The Evanston Avenue Steam-Dummy Locomotive, Chicago, Illinois.

-A steam engine called the 'dummy' train was used along Evanston Road (Broadway) from Fullerton Avenue (north boundary of Chicago) to Graceland Cemetery (at Montrose) during 1870's.
+A steam engine called the 'dummy' train was used along Evanston Avenue from Fullerton Avenue (the north boundary of Chicago) to Graceland Cemetery (at Montrose) during the 1870s.
 The first car of this steamed powered train was designed for the engine.

 The engine was enclosed so that it would look like a passenger car, hence the name 'dummy'.
 The story goes that if the horses saw the engine they would get spooked.
 It was thought that the more familiar appearance of a coach presented by a steam dummy, as compared to a conventional engine, would be less likely to frighten horses when these trains had to operate in city streets.

 Later it was discovered that it was actually the noise and motion of the operating gear of a steam engine that frightened horses, rather than the unfamiliar outlines of a steam engine.

 For those that don't know a steam dummy is not a steam engine the steam is manufactured in an offsite boiler and then pumped into the engine, the pressure of the steam turns the wheels through various gears and rodsReplyDelete

 When the steam runs out it needs to be hooked up to a high-pressure boiler again.